 Startups want to become successful and investors want to invest in successful startups.
 But how can one estimate which startup is likely to become successful and how can one develop strategies to increase the probability of startup success?
 In this blog post we introduce our methodology; the Golden Egg Check (or: GEC) Matrix, also known as Startup Matrix.

-Nevertheless, the GEC Matrix has a similar usability and four quadrants, which we will introduce below.
+Nevertheless, the Startup Matrix has a similar usability and four quadrants, which we will introduce below.